knotteye00/satyr/README.md

+# This repository is a mirror
+And an infrequently updated one at that.
+Development happens at https://pond.waldn.net/git/knotteye/satyr/, head there to contribute.

 ## Satyr: A livestreaming server

 System dependencies: A stable version of node>=10, mysql3 (or a compatible implementation such as MariaDB), and ffmpeg >=4.2